 - Ragged, unsightly wounds

 - Canine teeth puncture wounds

 In rare cases, a dog bite might also lead to rabies.
 According to the Merck Manual, once rabies symptoms develop, there is no effective treatment.
 So, it is imperative that you seek medical attention after a dog bite injury as soon as possible.
-You also want to get the identification of the at-fault dog and its owner.
-Through veterinary records, the owner may be able to certify that the dog’s vaccinations are current and possibly nullify your risk of rabies exposure.

 Let Laborde Earles Injury Lawyers Help You with Your Dog Bite Case